 The best time for mowing lawns for people with allergies is during the early evening between 3 p.m. and 6 p.m.
 At this time of the day, the ragweed pollen level drops substantially.

-You should wear protective clothing when working on your yard as it reduces the exposure to pollen and other allergens.
-Wearing full-body cloth, hats, and a full-sleeve shirt protects you from the exposure so you can mow the lawn when needed.
+You should wear protective clothing when working in your yard as it reduces exposure to pollen and other allergens.
+Wearing full-body cloth, hats, and a full-sleeve shirt protects you from exposure so you can mow the lawn when needed.

 How early can you cut grass?